 While he had a title and an idea he was without a story and so turned to Miller, the man responsible for his two sports pictures, to help develop a script.
 ‘First came the concept that we emulate Halloween,’ explained Miller.
 ‘The idea for the summer camp came from my instinct that we needed a location where young adults would be cut off from all adult help, the basic idea of Halloween.
 The idea that Jason had died before the film began also came from the concept in Halloween, that there is a prior evil; Michael Myers murdering the babysitter, if I recall correctly.
 The rest of the story came as a result of the location and that one-by-one the campers would be eliminated by the world’s most protective (and insane) mother, Mrs. Voorhees.’

 With Cunningham having placed a one-sheet advert in Variety declaring, ‘The most terrifying film ever made!
 Available December 1978,’ Miller commenced work on the first draft of a screenplay that he had entitled Long Night at Camp Blood and taking key plot points from Halloween a story slowly began to take shape.
-In the summer of 1978 a group of camp counsellors arrived at the remote Camp Crystal Lake to assist in the renovation of the facility before its grand reopening.
+In the summer of 1979 a group of camp counsellors arrived at the remote Camp Crystal Lake to assist in the renovation of the facility before its grand reopening.
 Two decades earlier a young boy had drowned in the lake and the following year a double murder had convinced its owners to close the site indefinitely.
-Despite protests from the local community, many of whom believed the area to be cursed, the teenage counsellors assist in the new owner’s attempt at revamping the camp but within twenty-four hours of their arrival all but one lay dead, their killer revealed to be Mrs. Voorhees, a grief-stricken mother of the drowned child.’
+Despite protests from the local community, many of whom believed the area to be cursed, the teenage counsellors assist in the new owner’s attempt at revamping the camp but within twenty-four hours of their arrival all but one lay dead, their killer revealed to be Mrs. Voorhees, the grief-stricken mother of the drowned child.’

 I knew that Friday was going to be very gory